use-ink/ink-docs/docs/basics/storing-values.md

 slug: /basics/storing-values
 ---

-The first thing we are going to do to the contract template is introduce some storage values.

-Here is how you would store some simple values in storage:
+Here is how you store some simple values in storage:

 ```rust
 #[ink(storage)]